 Romantic Accommodations for your Honeymoon

-New Orleans is full of amazing cozy accommodations.
+New Orleans is full of amazing cozy accommodations and wonderful honeymoon suites.
 Here are some of our favorites for Airbnb followed by some local hotels.

 LE PAVILLON HOTEL

 The reimagined Le Pavillon Hotel in New Orleans is glamorous and grand.
 The property boasts 226 newly reinvented guest rooms and eclectic suites, a newly designed lobby bar, and signature restaurant, Bijoux.
 The historic hotel also draws honeymooning couples in with their intimate rooftop pool, and their seven one-of-a-kind suites inspired by the rich history of the vibrant city.
 If you’re looking for history, style, class and a beautiful place to relax on your honeymoon, you can’t do better than the Le Pavillion.